mcvnh/tradehub-elixir/README.md

 developers by offering an API client that is easy to interact with all aspects of the Switheo Tradehub blockchain, and the [DEMEX](https://app.dem.exchange/) decentralized exchange via its REST/Websocket endpoints.

 > The code found in this repository is unaudited and incomplete.
-Switcheo is not responsible for any losses incurred when using this code.
+I do not responsible for any losses incurred when using this code.

 ## General